Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 - Profile : Personal page for user once signed up to edit details, see purchase history, create advert
 - Latest News : containing latest magic world news
 - Shop : containing society products for sale
-- Library : containing videos of lectures from the society
-- Message Board : an open chat board for all members

 Public Access : Home, How to Join, Gallery, Magician's for Hire, sign in/register

 Assoiciate Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Latest News, Shop

-Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Latest News, Shop, Library,           Message Board
+Admin member will have the ability to edit : Magician's for Hire,  Latest News, Shop, Gallery

-Website will be built using :
+Website will be built using : Django framework, Python, Javascript, CSS, HTML, MySQL

 ## Design Layout